dgerosa/machinelearning4physics_bicocca_2024/README.md

 ## Setup

-You will need to run python for this class.
-See [here for instructions](pythonsetup.md).
+Each class will be about 1h of lecture and about 3h of coding.
+You will need to run python, see [here for instructions](pythonsetup.md).

 ## Exams